PlagueVRC/AntiRip/README.md

 This is a rather invasive anti-avatar-ripping system to be used for VRChat.
 It will protect against your avatar being ripped, extracted and edited.
 It will also protect against your avatar being ripped and re-uploaded without edits.

 This system will randomize all the vertices of your avatar's mesh, then write that to disk.
 Then rely on a custom shader with a 32 bit key to un-randomize the vertex positions in game.
 This is <b>not</b> done through blend shapes.
 Rather this will copy, and destructively edit, the 'Basis' layer of your mesh.

-Technically this is more like 'Avatar Obfuscation' but calling it 'AvaObfs' didn't really have the same ring to it.
-But maybe it will keep evolving to use some advanced GPU encryption techniques some day...
+It will also obfuscate pretty much everything else on your avatar to confusing as a extra middle finger for the ripper.

 1. [Caveats of this System](#caveats-of-this-system)